-This blog documents the conversion of a 1965 Humber (Singer) Vogue to a fully electric vehicle.
-The intention is to power the car with an 11kW(modified), 3 phase industrial AC motor, controlled by an industry standard Variable Speed Drive (VSD) or Inverter.
+This blog documents the restoration, and conversion, of a 1965 Humber (Singer) Vogue to a fully electric vehicle.
+The Vogue will be powered by an 11kW(modified), 3 phase industrial AC motor, controlled by an industry standard Variable Speed Drive (VSD) or Inverter.
 To be able to produce the 400 volts phase to phase the VSD will need about 600 VDC of batteries.
-This conversion is inspired by the EV at www.evalbum.com\1149 and helped enormously by the contributors to the AEVA forums www.aeva.asn.au.
+A big thanks to the contributors on the AEVA forum: http://forums.aeva.asn.au/forums/

 Monday, March 26, 2012

 So with much sighing, Laurel sat down and unpicked the top of the seated part from the front section.

 Picture is the front section missing.